Calling India’s Brightest Minds!

 A:

 Yes.
-Each team can submit a maximum of two different ideas, provided both are submitted within the deadline through separate forms.
-These ideas can be from the same or different themes - it is not mandatory to stick to one theme.
+Each team can submit a maximum of two different ideas.
+For each idea, the team must submit a separate Google Form response with the respective abstract and details.
+Both submissions must be completed within the specified deadline.
+The ideas can be from the same or different themes; it is not mandatory to stick to one theme.

 A: